mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

 ## Introduction

-I studied a biostatistics course during my third year in the college, including the **probabilitiy** concept and I had to apply what I studied;
- so we had to choose a topic and represent a **Machine Learning** model.
+I studied a biostatistics course during my third year in the college, including the **probabilitiy** concept and I had to apply what I studied, so we had to choose a topic and represent a **Machine Learning** model.
- That was my first experience with ML, I and my team had to read about different ML algorithms to apply it on our set of data.
+ That was our first experience with ML, I and my team had to read about different ML algorithms to apply it on our set of data.
- I found later that ML track is very interisting and I enjoyed this experience very much.
+ I found later that ML track is very interesting and I enjoyed this experience very much.

 ---